kashvi-b/customer-churn/README.md

 **Kashvi Bhardwaj**

-Built as an end-to-end machine learning portfolio project showcasing predictive analytics, explainable AI, and business intelligence.
+Built as an end-to-end Customer Churn Intelligence system that combines Machine Learning, Explainable AI, and Business Analytics to drive customer retention decisions.